 Example of a Proforma Invoice

-A proforma invoice is a preliminary document that details the projected prices and terms of a transaction prior to actual shipment or delivery.
+A proforma invoice is a preliminary document that details the projected prices and terms of a transaction before actual shipment or delivery.
 It is often used in international trade to verify that all sides comprehend the agreement.

 For example, a Singapore-based electronics supplier sends a proforma invoice to a Malaysian shop for a large order of smartphones, outlining the goods, pricing, shipping expenses, payment terms, and other critical details, ensuring transparency and clarity before the final sale.
 Here’s how the example might look: